falkr/ttm4115-2020/pages/deliveries-t1.md

 ### 4. Stakeholders

-**Task:** Identify the main stakeholders in the system.
+Identify the main stakeholders in the system.
 Identify their values and interest.
 Present all in a table.

 **Hints:**